-If your information has been passed over to our panel of lender/s you will need to contact them requesting them to correct any inaccurate information they may hold about you.
+If your information has been passed over to lender(s) on our panel you will need to contact them requesting them to correct any inaccurate information they may hold about you.

 In some circumstances you have the right to the erasure of your personal data without undue delay.

 Those circumstances include: